Antonia-gthb/historytree/histree/README.md

 - This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-- The History Tree and the Theta Matrix are visualized by using the package [D3.js](https://d3js.org/) with the [Collapsible Tree](https://observablehq.com/@d3/collapsible-tree) and [Heatmap with tooltip](https://d3-graph-gallery.com/graph/heatmap_tooltip.html) templates.
+- The History Tree and the Theta Matrix are visualized by using the package [D3.js](https://d3js.org/) adapting and customizing the [Collapsible Tree](https://observablehq.com/@d3/collapsible-tree) and [Heatmap with tooltip](https://d3-graph-gallery.com/graph/heatmap_tooltip.html) templates.

 - To ensure a consistent and visually appealing user interface, the UI component library [shadcn/ui](https://ui.shadcn.com/) was used.